Chicago Area Contested Estate Lawyers

 Attorneys for Probate Litigation and Contested Trusts in Illinois

 Following a person’s death, their assets should be distributed to their beneficiaries according to their wishes.
 This is typically done during the probate process by the person named as the executor or personal representative of the estate, although assets held in a trust will be managed and distributed by a trustee.
 If a person’s beneficiaries or other interested parties believe that a will is not valid, or if they have reason to believe that the person’s wishes have not been followed correctly, probate litigation may be necessary, or other types of legal action may be taken to address a contested estate.

-The attorneys of The Gierach Law Firm, LLC have more than 30 years of legal experience, and we have worked with clients to address a wide variety of issues related to estate planning, estate administration, and contested estates.
+The attorneys of the Gierach Law Firm have more than 30 years of legal experience, and we have worked with clients to address a wide variety of issues related to estate planning, estate administration, and contested estates.
 If you believe that your loved one’s wishes are not being followed, or if you need to defend against a claim involving a contested estate, we can provide you with representation to help you resolve these issues.

 Contesting Wills and Estates